-Oh look, another Tetris clone – right?
-Nope.
-Wrong.
+Oh, look, another Tetris clone – right?
 Absolutely not.
-Well alright, it kinda is, but at least there’s something unique about this one: every piece can be rotated… in the third dimension!
-A simple mechanic in theory, although in practice, it makes for quite a refreshing tetromino dropping experience – even if the core gameplay does remain largely unchanged from the original.
+Well alright, it kind of is, but at least there’s something unique about this one: every piece can be rotated… in the third dimension!
+A simple mechanic in theory, although in practice, it makes for quite a refreshing tetromino-dropping experience – even if the core gameplay does remain largely unchanged from the original.

-Crafted for last month’s MiniLD 56, TRETRIS has lots of pros and few cons.
+Crafted for last month’s MiniLD 56, TRETRIS has lots of pros and a few cons.
 Even with the clever twist of advanced tetromino rotation, it’s still very much Tetris, just like the other numerous clones out there.
 Depending on how dear you hold the original, that may or may not be a bad thing.
-Some like a new twist on old stuff, while other would rather enjoy the original blast from the past instead.
-Me, I’m somewhere in-between when it comes to games like this.
+Some like a new twist on old stuff, while others would rather enjoy the original blast from the past instead.

 So while the game isn’t overly original, on the flip side, it’s very much free.
 Completely.
-No ads, no-nonsense.
+No ads, no nonsense.
 So why not fire up ye ol’ HTML5 browser, point it to this here MiniLD 56 page, and play some TRETRIS?
-Oh and feel free to show off your high score in the comments below.
+Feel free to show off your high score in the comments below.